Ariel-Yu/kafka-palyground/README.md

 (Number of partition of the topic is _1_ in this practice)

 ## Practice 2: Partition without Key
 We'll increase the number of partition in this practice without setting a key.
-Kafka will default to use **round robin** strategy to conduct messages partitioning
+Kafka will default to use **round robin** strategy to conduct messages partition

 1. Access Kafka container:
 ```